No topics are associated with this blog

 "Only England?
 I must be slipping."
 She laughed and kissed me on the nose, pulling the sheet down and starting again with the fingertip.
 It took all of five seconds to have the same effect as before.
 "You have two choices, Cole Catlett McQuaid: either make love to me again, or I get to watch you take a cold shower."
 The choice was easy.
 I hate cold showers.

 It was almost ten o'clock before we made it to the Dukes lobby.
 We had coffee and scones in the coffee shop and planned the rest of our day.
-A half-hour later we were on one of the famous red double-decker tour busses doing the London tourist thing.
+A half-hour later we were on one of the famous red double-decker tour buses doing the London tourist thing.
 This wasn't my idea of how to see things, but it was easy on the feet and Suzy said she was satisfied.
-After almost an hour of our driver-guide's monologue she said she had seen enough, and, besides, she needed more retail therapy - she had shopping to do.
-So we got of the bus at Harrods, after which we did Fortnum & Mason's and Laura Ashley's.
+After almost an hour of our driver-guide's monologue, she said she had seen enough, and, besides, she needed more retail therapy - she had shopping to do.
+So we got off the bus at Harrods, after which we did Fortnum & Mason's and Laura Ashley's.
 Three hours and two taxi's later we made it back to the Dukes, where the doorman took pity on me and helped with some of the packages I was balancing.

 Sunday evening we decided to have dinner in the hotel and relax.
 By nine o'clock Suzy was yawning and rubbing her eyes.
 I also knew I had to spend some time this evening sorting out everything Trimble had told me.
 Other than having to meet with him tomorrow afternoon, I still hadn't told Suzy anything about my earlier meeting with him - and she still hadn't asked.
 I knew it would spoil her trip.
 But before I could say anything about calling it a day, she said she was tired and was going to bed. " I think," she added, with a big grin, "that if either of us wants to sleep tonight we had better stay in our own rooms."
 I faked a hurt look, but then she wiggled that talented finger at me - the one I remembered so well.
 I laughed and kissed her goodnight.

 I spent the next two hours sitting in the dark in my room, thinking.
 I went over everything Trimble had told me, plus what had happened this past week.
 I could comprehend everything, but yet didn't understand anything.
 Everything seemed so unrelated, so disjointed.
 And where was the motive?
 One minute I was agreeing with Trimble, and the next minute I thought he was nuts.
-I turned on the light and tried scratching out a time-line on a piece of paper.
+I turned on the light and tried scratching out a timeline on a piece of paper.
 It didn't help.
 Frustrated, I crawled into bed.
 There were no answers, but I was sure of one thing: I had to do something to get to the bottom of this... before I wound up like David!
 Lying there with my eyes shut and a myriad of thoughts and ideas flashing through my head, it was like a curtain suddenly rose - everything gelled and I knew what I had to do, and what I would tell Trimble tomorrow.
 As I again looked up at the ceiling, I touched the empty pillow next to me and realized I had another problem.
 I missed her.

 The infamous London weather finally caught up with us on Monday morning; fog and a soaking drizzle.
 When I gave the taxi driver the location of the church he politely cautioned me about the distance: it was well north of Regent's Park, in a rural area about forty minutes away.
 I was concerned we might have trouble getting a return taxi, so I made a deal with the driver.
 For little more than a round-trip fare he agreed to take us both ways, and wait for us during the service.
 This couldn't be Philly or New York.